 The food processor is what makes this quiche come together so quickly.
 Need to grate some zucchini?
 Put it through the food processor with the awesome grating attachment and before you could even wave a magic wand (which is kinda what my food processor is like to me) it’s done!
 Need to chop up some onion and bell pepper into stealth health size, put on the chopping blade, and done!
 Oh wait, forgot to grate some cheese?
 No problemo!
 Put the grating attachment back on, and you’ve got grated cheese almost instantaneously.
 And as an added bonus, it provides entertainment for the kiddos.
 Adult supervised of course.

-Place your magically grated/chopped ingredients in a bowl with some baking powder, gf pancake/baking mix (or regular all-purpose flour), and chopped bacon.
+Place your magically grated/chopped ingredients in a bowl with some baking powder, this gf pancake/baking mix (or regular all-purpose flour), and chopped bacon.
 Mix it up.
 Add in the whisked eggs and oil.
 Then pour it into a large pie dish.
 Sprinkle a little more cheese on top along with some sunflower seeds (definitely don’t skip the sunflower seeds!) and just like that, it’s ready for the oven!

 Then sit back, kick your feet up, enjoy a morning cuppa something tasty ☕️ and 35 minutes later this beautiful quiche will welcome you to the weekend.